ethanblake4/dart_eval/docs/typed-backend.md

 absolute32 widening.
 Conditional branches decode their target only when taken.

 Calls clobber all eight registers.
-The allocator assigns all call arguments to their fixed locations and saves caller values that remain live.
-Its current constrained path resolves cycles through spills, copies, and reloads; emitting the available swap instructions for resident cycles is a pending optimization.
+The allocator assigns all call arguments to their fixed locations together, resolves compatible resident cycles with swaps, and saves caller values that remain live.
+Other placements schedule safe copies before overwriting their sources.
+See [allocator measurements](allocator-swaps-2026-09-16.md).
 The callee receives register parameters without argument-load instructions.

 The complete signature determines argument locations, including unused parameters: